leiyue97/pstat234-project-nsf/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/leiyue97/pstat234-project-nsf/main)

 - Our group project is **Reproducibility of Exit Poll Data in 2020 Presidential Election**
-- Group members are Caroline Zhang, Lei Yue, Jacqueline Zawada
+- Group members are Caroline Zhang, Lei Yue, and Jacqueline Zawada
 - We all use R for data analysis

 ## Reproducible File Package